LEX Language Project

 Curious about LEX’s revolutionary approach?
 This book is your passport to a world of natural, immersive language learning!

-Who Is Fourier?
+5. Who Is Fourier?
 A Mathematical Adventure

 With a foreword by Dr. Dan Rockmore, the student authors of the Transnational College of LEX in Tokyo take the reader along on their adventure of discovery of Fourier’s wave analysis.
 The result is a work that gradually moves from basics to the more complicated mathematics of trigonometry, exponentiation, differentiation and integration, covering Fourier Series, Fourier Coefficients, the Fourier Transform, and the FFT Method.
 And, most importantly, it’s done in a way that’s easy to understand.

-What Is Quantum Mechanics?
+6. What Is Quantum Mechanics?
 A Physics Adventure

 Translated by John Nambu with a foreword by Nobel laureate Dr. Yoichiro Nambu, this book continues the approachable style of Who Is Fourier? by offering an engaging exploration of quantum mechanics.
 It introduces key concepts like the Photoelectric Effect, Compton Effect, Schrödinger’s Equation and the Uncertainty Principle, blending theory with historical context.
 Readers meet the brilliant minds of Planck, Einstein, Bohr, Heisenberg and more, making this a fascinating guide to quantum mechanics for learners seeking an accessible and inspiring introduction to natural science.

-What is DNA?
+7. What Is DNA?
 A Biology Adventure

 This book explores the wonders of molecular biology with humor and vivid illustrations.
 This engaging book delves into DNA, genetics and evolution, uncovering the secrets of human organisms and language.
 Perfect for curious minds of all ages, it blends education and fun, drawing readers into a fascinating scientific journey.
 Discover the rapidly evolving world of biology through the enthusiastic storytelling of these Tokyo-based student authors.